react-auth-kit/react-auth-kit/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Why are you requesting this feature**
 A detailed reasoning to proof the necessity of the feature.
-Inculuding the problems you faced.
+Including the problems you faced.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.